microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 **Step 4: Create a private endpoint - Configuration**

 In this step, you will configure your private endpoint to be created in the **same virtual network subnet as your Azure VM** for the workshop.
 This is the easiest way to ensure that you can connect to it from your virtual machine.
-There are other ways available (virtual network peering, vNet-to-vNet, VPN from on-premises), but you will not use those in this workshop.
+There are other ways available (virtual network peering, VNet-to-VNet, VPN from on-premises), but you will not use those in this workshop.

 Select your VM virtual network, it should be similar to **azuresqlworkshop<ID>-vnet** and the subnet should be **default**.